 Related jobs are with air freight users of Oakland International Airport.
-These shippers use Oakland International Airport as well as other airports for airfreight (air cargo excluding mail) shipments.
-Therefore, these shippers are not directly dependent upon the Airport in the same sense as are the firms that supply direct services to the airlines and/or passengers.
-However, the use of Oakland International by these shippers is important in stimulating economic activity in the region.
+These shippers use Oakland International Airport as well as other airports for air cargo shipments.
+Therefore, these shippers are not directly dependent upon Oakland in the same sense as are the firms that supply direct services to the airlines and/or passengers.
+However, the use of Oakland International Airport by these shippers is important in stimulating economic activity in the region.